-Nizam fund dispute: UK court rules in favour of India over Pakistan
+Nizam fund dispute: Pakistan loses UK court case against Osman Ali Khan’s family

-Adjudicating on the 70-year-old legal dispute over 35 million pounds belonging to the Nizam of Hyderabad at the time of Partition in 1947, the UK High Court Wednesday dismissed Pakistan’s contentions to rule in favour of India.
+Adjudicating on the 70-year-old legal dispute over 35 million pounds belonging to the Nizam of Hyderabad at the time of Partition in 1947, the UK High Court Wednesday dismissed Pakistan’s contentions to rule in favour of Osman Ali Khan’s family.

 The focal point of the dispute was 1,007,940 pounds and nine shillings, which was transferred in 1948 by the then Nizam of Hyderabad Osman Ali Khan to the high commissioner in Britain of the newly-formed state of Pakistan.

-That amount has since grown into 35 million pounds and the Nizam’s descendants— Prince Mukarram Jah – the titular eighth Nizam of Hyderabad – and his younger brother Muffakham Jah— who joined hands with India, claimed that it belongs to them while Islamabad counter-claimed that it was rightfully theirs.
+That amount has since grown into 35 million pounds and the Nizam’s descendants— Prince Mukarram Jah, the titular eighth Nizam of Hyderabad, and his younger brother Muffakham Jah— who joined hands with India, claimed that it belongs to them while Islamabad counter-claimed that it was rightfully theirs.
 The fund is presently lying with the National Westminster Bank in London.

 Pronouncing his judgment at the Royal Courts of Justice in London, Justice Marcus Smith ruled: “Nizam VII was beneficially entitled to the Fund and those claiming in right of Nizam VII – the Princes and India – are entitled to have the sum paid out to their order.”